pebauer68/crystal/README.md

 runs on the command line and do not expect a real tty (e.g. top).

 All input from connected clients is sent to the server process and to all other connected clients.
+The output from the server process is sent to all clients.
 So you can chat on the bash or even better on the ICR prompt with other users.
 Coloured output from ICR seems to work.

 $ icr
 127.0.0.1:56334 Client sent: